Samsung's April update is headed to even more phones and tablets — here's the complete list

 New devices

-The April patch has now arrived for the Galaxy Note9, Z Flip, and Note FE.
-We're as surprised about the last one as you are.
+The April patch has now arrived for the Galaxy A31 and Tab S7.

 Comments